Towards Efficient Alternating Current Optimal Power Flow Analysis on Graphical Processing Units: Acknowledgments

 \section{Acknowledgments}

-We thank Cosmin Petra and Nai-Yuan Chiang for their guidance when using \hiop optimization solver.
-We also want to thank Phil Roth and Christopher Oehmen for their support on this work.
-Finally, we thank Shaked Regev for critical reading of the manuscript and providing helpful comments.
+We thank Lungsheng Chien and Doris Pan of \nvidia for their help with using the undocumented \cusolverglu module of the \cusolver library.
+We also thank Cosmin Petra and Nai-Yuan Chiang for their guidance when using \hiop optimization solver.
+Warm thanks go to Phil Roth and Christopher Oehmen for their support of this work, and to Shaked Regev for critical reading of the manuscript and providing helpful comments.
+Finally, we thank three anonymous reviewers for providing feedback that made this manuscript into a better publication.